oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/max_reinvocation_delay/README.md

 | Area                 | Description
 |:--                   |:--
-| What you will learn  | How to use the `max_reinvocation_delay` attribute to restrict the maximum delay between loop invocations.
+| What you will learn  | How and when to apply the `max_reinvocation_delay` attribute to restrict the maximum delay between loop invocations.
 | Time to complete     | 15 minutes
 | Category             | Concepts and Functionality

 ## Purpose

-This tutorial demonstrates how to apply the `max_reinvocation_delay` attribute to a loop in your program to direct the Intel® oneAPI DPC++/C++ Compiler to implement that loop with a specified maximum loop reinvocation delay.
+This tutorial demonstrates how and when to apply the `max_reinvocation_delay` attribute to a loop in your program to direct the Intel® oneAPI DPC++/C++ Compiler to implement that loop with a specified maximum loop reinvocation delay.
 The loop reinvocation delay is the delay between launching the last iteration of a loop invocation and launching the first iteration of the next loop invocation.

 ## Prerequisites